 - Queries started with an isolation level of Cursor Stability Subsequent changes to the isolation level do not affect the parallelism of queries already prepared.
-This situation results from the inherent nature of parallel scans, which scan several rows simultaneously. - Queries that use a cursor declared as FOR UPDATE - An UPDATE statement that has an update trigger that updates in the For Each Row section of the trigger definition - Data definition language (DDL) statements For a complete list, see the IBM Informix Guide to SQL: Syntax.
+This situation results from the inherent nature of parallel scans, which scan several rows simultaneously. - Queries that use a cursor declared as FOR UPDATE - Queries in the FOR EACH ROW section of the Action clause of a Select trigger - · A DELETE or MERGE statement in the FOR EACH ROW section of the Action clause of a Delete trigger - An INSERT or MERGE statement in the FOR EACH ROW section of the Action clause of an Insert trigger - An UPDATE or MERGE statement in the FOR EACH ROW section of the Action clause of an Update trigger - Data definition language (DDL) statements.
+For a complete list of the DDL statements of SQL that Informix supports, see the IBM Informix Guide to SQL: Syntax.

-In addition, the database server does not process sequences in PDQ operations.
-If your SQL statement includes sequencing operations, PDQ functions will be disabled for that statement.
+In addition, the database server does not process sequence objects in PDQ operations.
+If your SQL statement includes sequencing operations, such as expressions that include the NEXTVAL or CURRVAL operators, PDQ processing is unavailable for that statement.